isong22/hSongs/README.md

 # iSongs
-statc website of songs and tunes
+static website of songs and tunes

+Later will add CHO format tree